 From top to bottom, right to left, the characters represent the following virtues as I understand them:

 “Gi” may be understood as justice or right action.
 Thus, it is fitting that the first of these virtues is the one that is most closely associated with the law.
 A lawyer’s actions must be right and ethical in order for justice to be served.

 “Yu” means courage.
 In order to practice law, it is essential for a lawyer to have courage.
 It is not easy to practice law.
 It regularly requires telling a client what he needs to hear, rather than what he wants to hear – even if it means losing him as a client.
-Sometimes, it involves advocating a client’s position in the face of fierce opposition, a paucity of legal authority, or a unpersuaded judge.
+Sometimes, it involves advocating a client’s position in the face of fierce opposition, a paucity of legal authority, or worse – an unconvinced judge.

 “Rei” is respect or courtesy.
 Among the bar (and the bench), there is frequent discussion about the need for civility among lawyers.
-As a representative of the legal system, a lawyer must act respectfully or courteously with everyone he deals with – clients, judges, opposing counsel.
+As a representatives of the legal system, lawyers must act respectfully or courteously with everyone they deal with – clients, judges, opposing counsel.
 Otherwise, litigants would have little reason to respect the judicial process.

 “Meiyo” is honour.
 The law is an honourable profession.
 At the heart of the profession is the privilege of being able to help people who are unable to help themselves.
 With all of the pressures that come with the practice of law, it is easy for lawyers to lose sight of this.
 It is vital that lawyers not take this for granted.

 “Chugi” means loyalty.
 It almost goes without saying that a client is entitled to loyalty from his lawyer.
 A client has the right to expect that his lawyer will represent him with his best interests in mind.
 Loyalty is an integral part of every solicitor-client relationship.